 3. Home Repairs

 Most contractors want to be paid in cash or by check.
 But if they will accept it, use a credit card.
 Even if they charge you an extra fee, it may be worth it.
 If there's a problem, like you're not satisfied with the work or it hasn't been completed, the card company could be your advocate.
 The card also makes it easier to stop or withhold payments.

 4. Online Purchases

-Using a credit card when purchasing online can provide you with many protections.
+Shopping online with a credit card can provide you with many protections.
 If you receive the wrong item or just decide to return it, it's a lot easier to do with your card.
 Your credit card is also a great protection against fraud.
 If you purchase something from a vendor site and never receive it, a lot of credit card companies will go ahead and refund you, then go after the merchandiser themselves.